peteroupc/html3dutil/doc/H3DU.Math.md

 ### (static) H3DU.Math.planeNorm(plane) <a id='H3DU.Math.planeNorm'></a>

-Normalizes this plane so that its normal is a unit vector (a <a href="H3DU.Math.md#H3DU.Math.vec3norm">"normalized" vector</a> with a length of 1), unless all the normal's components are 0.
+Normalizes this plane so that its normal is a <a href="tutorial-glmath.md">unit vector</a>, unless all the normal's components are 0.
 The plane's distance will be divided by the normal's length.
 Returns a new plane.